danmclachlan/atem-tally-pi-standalone/README.md

     nano config.js
     ```

-    Inside you'll see 4 values that you can edit.
+    Inside you'll see 5 values that you can edit.
 By default it uses GPIO 17 for program tally, and GPIO 27 for preview tally.
 Edit these values according to your hardware set up.
     You'll also need to specify the IP address of your ATEM device, and the camera number to track on this PI device.
+    Set 'usePreview' to 0 to disable using the Preview (Green) light.

     ```
     const config = {
 	    "programGpio": 17,
 	    "previewGpio": 27,
+        "usePreview": 1,
         "atemIp": "192.168.1.30",
         "camera":1
     }